 Mowbray Engineering Company repaired electrical transformers at its facility.
-From 1955 until 1974, the company disposed of used transformer oil from facility operations onto the ground at the facility.
-The used transformer oil entered a stormwater drainage system, which discharged onto the site.
+From 1955 until 1974, the company disposed of used transformer oil onto the ground at the facility.
+The contaminated oil entered a stormwater drainage system which discharged into a swamp across the street from the property.
+Major fish kills occurred in 1975 and 1980.
+The U.S. EPA performed extensive sampling in February 1981 to determine the extent of the PCB contamination in the soil.
+A removal action was conducted in August 1981.
 In 1983, EPA listed the site on the NPL.
 In 1985, Mowbray Engineering Company filed for bankruptcy.
 Following completion of site cleanup activities, EPA deleted the site from the NPL in 1993.
 Currently, the site is not in use.
 Fencing and gates limit access to the site.

 Site investigations found contamination in soil that could potentially harm people in the area.
 Contamination resulted from waste handling practices at the site.
 The contaminants of concern include polychlorinated biphenyls (PCBs).

-EPA has addressed soil contamination at the site.
-The Agency also placed institutional controls on the site property to restrict future use of the site and interference with the cap placed over contaminated soil on site.
+EPA has addressed soil contamination at the site through a 1981 removal action and a 1987 remedial action.
+The Agency also required institutional controls on the site property to restrict future use of the site and to protect the cleanup action.

 Investigation and Cleanup Responsibility / Oversight

-EPA led site investigation and cleanup activities in cooperation with ADEM.
+EPA led the site investigation and cleanup activities in cooperation with ADEM.